 Islam in Turkmenistan has evolved over time to become a mixture of Sunni Islam, Sufi mysticism and Zoroastrian, and shamanistic customs.
-Such Shamanistic customs includes the widespread beliefs in charms, evil eye, and amulets.
+Such Shamanistic customs include the widespread beliefs in charms, the evil eye, and amulets.
 Shia Muslim in Turkmenistan is mostly practiced by immigrants such as Iranians and Kurds.

 Other Religions Of Turkmenistan

 Christianity is the largest minority religion in the country.
 The advent of the religions can be traced to the 20th-century European immigration to Turkmenistan.
-The significant population of these immigrants is Russians, Armenians, Poles, and Germans.
-Most of these immigrants identify with Orthodox Christians, Roman Catholics or Lutherans.
+The significant population of these immigrants are Russians, Armenians, Poles, and Germans.
+The majority are Orthodox Christians, Roman Catholics or Lutherans.
 Smaller Christian communities are Jehovah’s Witnesses, Baptists, and Pentecostals.
-A small population in Turkmenistan identify as Jews while other identify with Hare Krishna and Bahá’í faith.
+A small population in Turkmenistan identify as Jewish while other identify with Hare Krishna and Bahá’í faith.